wata727/pahout/docs/InstanceConstant.md

 # InstanceConstant

-As of PHP 5.3.0, it's possible to reference the class using a variable.
+As of PHP 5.3.0, it's possible to reference class using a variable.
 Class constants are defined for classes, but they can also be referenced from instances.
-Therefore, it is not necessary to get the class name from the instance.
+So it is not necessary to get the class name from the instance.

 ## Before